Katherine-Holland/NEW-CHERRY-LEAVES/README.md

 - **As a researcher,** I want to generate an average and variability image for healthy and infected leaves so that I can identify key visual differences.
 - **As a data analyst,** I want to create an image montage to display a range of healthy and infected leaves so that users can visually compare them.
 - **As a scientist,** I want to generate histograms and bar charts showing the dataset distribution across training, validation, and test sets so that I can ensure data is split correctly.
-- **As a researcher,** I want to analyze grayscale vs. color images to determine if grayscale preprocessing improves classification accuracy.
+- **As a researcher,** I want to analyze grayscale vs. color images to determine if grayscale preprocessing improves classification accuracy and or speed of analysis.

 ---